-Various tools will be developed/adapted to facilitate GBV services, MHPSS services and engaging men and boys into GBV prevention work.
-Along with the GBV case management services, GBV and labor code of conduct awareness programs will be implemented, where all stakeholders including the host and DRP communities, labor engaged for the project, site management, the WB and DPHE can participate.
+Various tools will be developed/ adapted to facilitate GBV services, MHPSS services and engaging men and boys into GBV prevention work.
+Along with the GBV case management services, GBV and labor code of conduct awareness programs will be implemented, where all stakeholders including the host and DRP communities, labor engaged for the project, site management, the WB and project clients such as DPHE and LGD can participate.